fujiisoup/ohdachi_lab/cv.md

 		- Study of the edge interchange mode.
 	- Study of the ballooning mode observed in LHD.
 	- Study of the effect of the stochastic magnetic field on the MHD instabilities.
+	- Interaction of the energetic particle with the interchange mode.
 * 2008: Associate Professor, High density plasma research division, National Institute for Fusion Science
 * 2007: Assistant Professor, High density plasma research division, National Institute for Fusion Science
      - Study if the H-mode in CHS.